Anatomy of a Cosmos SDK Application

 InterfaceRegistryprovides a mechanism for registering interfaces and implementations that can be safely unpacked from

 Any.
-Each of the application's modules implements the
+Each application module implements the

 RegisterInterfacesmethod that can be used to register the module's own interfaces and implementations.

-- You can read more about Any in ADR-19.
+- You can read more about

 - To go more into details, the Cosmos SDK uses an implementation of the Protobuf specification called

-gogoprotobuf(opens new window).
+gogoprotobuf.
 By default, the gogo protobuf implementation of

 Anyinto concrete Go types.
 This introduces a vulnerability where any malicious module in the dependency tree could register a type with the global protobuf registry and cause it to be loaded and unmarshaled by a transaction that referenced it in the